Closures & Hours Changes

 Speech and language milestones help tell whether a child is developing as expected.
 Milestones are certain skills, such as babbling, saying "mama" or "dada," or putting two words together.
 Usually, a child needs to master one milestone before reaching the next.

 Babies usually start cooing at around 2 months and are babbling by about 6 months.
-A child usually speaks in gibberish, called jargon, by the first birthday.
-At 15 to 18 months, a typical toddler understands much more than he or she is able to put into words.
+Most children speak by one year, but it may still be hard to understand what they're saying.
+At 15 to 18 months, a typical toddler understands much more than they are able to put into words.
 Starting around 18 months, many children have a burst in talking.
 By 24 months, children tend to use at least 50 words and are also starting to use two-word phrases.

 Keep in mind that the age at which children reach milestones varies from child to child.
-Some children, especially girls, are advanced.
+Some children are advanced.
 Others develop more slowly.

 Mild and temporary speech delays can occur in some children.